kloczek/zabbix-templates/OS Linux ZBX-13233/README.md

     - HW::devices has changed
   - remove using @OS Linux::NET regexp network interfaces filter and replace by regexp "(?!(lo))" (removed global regexp dependency)
 - 1.0.0:
-  - initial version
+  - initial version.

-Notes:
+#### Notes:
-- compliant with EL7 and compatible
+- compliant with EL7 and compatible.